surferxo3/rabbitmq-demo/README.md

 * For configuring network in your VM kindly follow the steps below:
   * If using VMware than first remove your network adapter and add it again with **Network Connection: Bridged**.
   * If using VirtualBox than select **Bridged Connection** and not **NAT**.
+* On your local machine the rabbitmq-server is accessed via port 5672 and its web ui is accessed via port 15672.
+E.g:
+  * For running your script [http://vm-server-ip:5672/sender.php] (http://vm-server-ip:5672/sender.php).
+  * For accessing management panel: [http://vm-server-ip:15672] (http://vm-server-ip:15672).

 This demo was build with love during learning of AMQP.
 For more info about [ME] (http://bit.ly/msharaf-linkedin) visit my profile.